-March 20th is both the first day of spring and Fred Rogers’ 93rd birthday, so plan to celebrate by exploring the Fred Rogers Trail!
-The trail features locations in Latrobe — Rogers’ hometown — and the city of Pittsburgh, where his beloved show Mister Rogers' Neighborhood was produced.
+It’s a beautiful day in the neighborhood along the Fred Rogers Trail!
+Spend the day taking a walk in the PA legends shoes as we explore various locations in Latrobe — Rogers’ hometown — and the city of Pittsburgh, where his beloved show Mister Rogers' Neighborhood was produced.

 1. Idlewild & Soak Zone